-Showcase Project: Richard J. Cook Center for Environmental Science
+Richard J. Cook Center for Environmental Science

-The Richard J. Cook Center for Environmental Science will create the first dedicated home for Allegheny College’s well-respected and long-standing Environmental Science & Studies department through a renovation within Carr Hall.
+The Richard J. Cook Center for Environmental Science has created the first dedicated home for Allegheny College’s well-respected and long-standing Environmental Science & Studies department through a renovation within Carr Hall.
 Named in honor of Allegheny’s previous president, the renovation recognizes Richard Cook as a campus sustainability champion and the signatory of the American College & University Presidents’ Climate Commitment, which has led to an institutional goal of climate neutrality by 2020.More

 Built in 1964, Carr Hall is an undergraduate academic building which also housed the Physics department and introductory chemistry labs.
 The 21,000 square foot renovation within the 47,500 total square foot Carr Hall transformed what was the mathematics department in the Richard J. Cook Center for Environmental Science, complete with added science labs, a GIS lab, a production aquaponics lab, a dynamic new lobby space, and additional classroom and studio spaces.